0xRozier/rebalancing-bot/README.md

 - Portfolio value updates
 - Error notifications with context
 - Daily summaries
+- Notifications are in french, you have to change them yourself

 ### 🧪 **Dry-Run Mode**
 - Test everything without spending a cent